QubesOS/qubes-doc/Trusted_parts.md

 -   Xen hypervisor
 -   xenstore
 -   network PV frontends (exposed to potentially compromised netvm) and backends
 -   VMs networking stack.
+Some notes:
+    1. Only NetVM uses real hardware drivers; the rest use just the simple and small PV frontend.
+Thus, attacker would need a code execution bug in core TCP/IP to reach AppVM.
-Note that in order to take control over VM without its cooperation (e.g. enticing user to visit a malicious web page) the attacker would have to compromise two firewalls first.
-Also, dom0 has no network connectivity, thus it is not exposed.
+    2. In order to take control via network over AppVM without its cooperation (e.g. enticing user to visit a malicious web page) the attacker would have to compromise two firewalls first.
+    3. Dom0 has no network connectivity, thus it is not exposed.
 -   block backend implemented in dom0 kernel
 -   integrity of Fedora packages (meaning, they are not trojaned)
 -   rpm and yum (both in dom0 and in VMs) must correctly verify signatures of the packages